phaethonp/we-ai/readme.md

-# 1. Create a Project Knowledge Base from Raw, Structured, or unstructured data
+# 1. Create a Project Data Warehouse from Raw, Structured, or unstructured data
 Tap into untapped data pools.
 Convert everything into a data source.
 Gather, organize, and structure data and create a comprehensive knowledge base<br><br>
 <img width="624" alt="Screenshot 2023-06-15 at 22 28 19" src="https://github.com/phaethonp/we-ai/assets/33053426/058b2632-22b6-4c07-81bd-841ee92fc43a">